 If you can confirm that, then the problem must be either in our code for kqueue or in kqueue itself.

 - change the logging in fdevent_*.c from stderr to log_write, so we actually see errors in the log

 But i think that kqueue in FreeBSD is not really stable, we received reports about FreeBSD kernel crashes when lighty+kqueue was used...

-Updated by peto about 10 years ago
+Updated by peto over 10 years ago

 I'm seeing it with select and poll, too. poll() does include the FD to the FCGI unix socket, and it's not returning the socket as writable.
 One side of a unix socket is in read() waiting for data, the other side isn't polling as writable.
 That doesn't make any sense; it's got to be a kernel bug.
 I can't reproduce it in a quick standalone test, though; I'd need to narrow it down incrementally to get a test case that I could send upstream.